prangishviliAbe/Elementor-Addon---Wrapper-link-/README.md

 # Elementor-Addon---Wrapper-link-
-Add-on for Elementor that makes linking containers and sections possible  (By Abe)
+An Elementor add-on that allows linking entire containers and sections.
+(By Abe)